Inclusive Education Teacher Scholars

 - Meet the English composition course requirement with a minimum grade of B-

 - Meet the math prerequisite with a minimum grade of C

 For more information on WWU admission requirements, contact Miranda.MyersBarker@wwu.edu.

-Teacher scholars work in schools throughout Highline and Kent School Districts in the greater Seattle area.
-Content is delivered in-person and online through a hybrid educational model.
-In-person class meetings will be held in Highline.
-Courses are offered once weekly during a weekday evening and on each Saturday during academic quarters.
+Teacher Scholars work in schools throughout Highline and Kent School Districts in the greater Seattle area.
+Content is delivered through a hybrid educational model, with online and in-person instruction.
+Courses are offered during weekday evenings, on some Saturdays during academic quarters, and on weekdays during summer quarters.

 The program is 8 quarters across two years (Summer 2024 – Spring 2026).
 The program is currently accepting inquiries for Summer 2024.

 Western Washington University’s Special Education Dual Endorsement Program received national recognition from the Council for Exceptional Children (CEC) for offering excellent teacher training and high-quality course design.
 The structure for the WIETS program is designed specifically to meet the diverse needs of teacher candidates balancing professional training and life’s other responsibilities (e.g., family and work).

 Teacher Scholars work as instructional staff (e.g., paraprofessionals) in their sponsoring district (i.e., Kent or Highline).
 While in this job-embedded learning role, they practice teaching and develop their inclusive education skills through Western Washington University’s Woodring College of Education.

 Limited grant scholarship seats may be available.
 Scholarship seats are provided by the Professional Educator Standards Board through a conditional loan scholarship totaling $16,000 per recipient.